 Third, the statute also specifically excludes bona fide “independent contractors” supplied by a labor contractor.
 However, non-exempt employees who are found to have been misclassified by the labor contractor as independent contractors are covered by the new law when provided to a client company.

-The new law raises a number of questions, which we will answer below.
+The new law raises a number of questions, which I will answer below.